 This is a professional technique that can dramatically improve your RSI analysis.
 Instead of always using 70/30, you can adjust the levels based on the primary trend to get more relevant signals.

 - In a strong downtrend: The opposite is true.
-We will adjust the levels to 60 and 20.
+You should adjust the levels to 60 and 20.
 The 20 level becomes the new oversold signal, and the 50-60 zone often acts as a key area for the RSI during minor rallies.

 By adapting your levels to the market’s current personality, you move from a rigid, one-size-fits-all approach to a more dynamic and intelligent form of analysis.